 Many Latin American communities have been heavily affected by companies exploiting natural resources, such as oil, gas, gold, silver, iron, copper, and tin, as well as by other large-scale development projects.
 The situation continues to deteriorate as extractive activities by transnational corporations increase substantially due to the support of Latin American governments via economic incentives and legal changes.

-Pax Christi International is – in support of its Latin American project aimed at accompanying members and partners on the ground – pushing for the problems created by extractives industries in Latin America (especially by US, Canadian and European companies) to receive higher priority on the human rights, trade and development agendas of the international community and for the voices of the communities most directly affected to be heard.
+Pax Christi International – in support of its Latin American project aimed at accompanying members and partners on the ground – is pushing for the problems created by extractives industries in Latin America (especially by US, Canadian and European companies) to receive higher priority on the human rights, trade and development agendas of the international community and for the voices of the communities most directly affected to be heard.